Young Man Wants A Full Refund Or A Replacement Dog After Returning A Puppy To A Breeder Due To His Emotional Instability

 However, he had to return the dog the next day due to a breakdown.
 The breeder told OP that he would get his full refund once the puppy was rehomed.

-However, he never got a check in the mail.
-The breeder said she sent a $200 check a while ago, and she would resend one.
+However, he never received a check in the mail.
+The breeder said she sent a $200 check a while ago and that she would resend one.

-OP never got that check, so last night, he told her he still had yet to receive the check and asked if he was still getting his $400 back.
+OP never received that check, so last night, he told her he still had yet to receive the check and asked if he was still getting his $400 back.
 She said no.

 OP has offered the following explanation for why they think they might be the a-hole: